salilkapoor/todo-app/README.md

 `--chrome-flags=--headless` ->
 If you don’t want the Chrome browser pop-up to open we need to provide this argument<br />

+`--extra-headers=./lighthouse/config/custom-headers.json` ->
+At times, there are some custom headers that are required to be send in http request, these<br />
+can be override by this argument<br />

 ## References

 | Type | Description  | URL  |